 In first and second grades, children should be learning to add and subtract.
 They need to understand the value of coins, learn how to tell time, and know how to measure distances.
 Look for a math area in the classroom with things like dice, play money, dominoes, and number lines.
 Also look for counting frames, clocks, pattern blocks, and rulers.
 Well-equipped classrooms have “manipulatives”—little plastic cubes kids can snap together to learn to add and subtract.
 Look for bundles of sticks used to represent “tens” and little cubes used to represent “ones” to help young students learn place value.
 Such tools help children understand the concepts underlying arithmetic, not just the rules for addition and subtraction.
 Classrooms often have a shelf with puzzles and games such as Sorry or Connect Four, which are fun ways for children to reinforce arithmetic skills, especially when they are indoors a lot during a long winter.
 Children are learning to talk about math and read word problems at this age, so look for lists of math words posted on the classroom wall to help them remember words like “sum” and “difference.”
 According to the Common Core standards, by the end of first grade, children should be able to add and subtract numbers up to 20; by the end of second grade, they should be able to add and subtract large numbers.

 In third grade, children learn multiplication and division.
 They need quick recall of math facts, so some drill is necessary.
-Look for worksheets, flashcards, and workbooks so children.
+Look for worksheets, flashcards, and workbooks so children can practice basic math facts until they have become automatic.
 Children also need to understand what multiplication and division really mean.
 For that, teachers may ask children to color rows of squares on graph paper, or to cut strips of paper a certain width and length.
 Third graders learn to calculate the area and perimeter of a rectangle.
 Sometimes classrooms have square plastic tiles that children can assemble into rectangles so they can see concretely what area and perimeter mean.
 Are the desks in rows?
 That probably means the teacher does most of the talking.
 But research shows kids understand math better if they talk about it and try different ways to solve problems.
 If you see desks in groups, it may mean children work on problems together—and that’s a good sign.
 By the end of third grade, children should have memorized the times tables up to 10 x 10 as well as division facts.
 They should also be able to calculate the perimeter and area of a rectangle, according to the Common Core standards.